Zanzibar Excursions: Discover the Spice Island’s Hidden Gems

 doplhin

 The small fishing village of Kizimkazi has become Zanzibar’s home of dolphin tours.
-For those day-tripping from Stone Town this means a longish ride south followed by around 2-3 hours off shore looking for dolphins at peak hour and the same longish ride back.
+For those day-tripping from Stone Town, this means a longish ride south followed by around 2-3 hours offshore looking for dolphins at peak hour and the same longish ride back.
 This can seem like a lot of traveling for little reward.
 If you are a dolphin fanatic it is probably worth it for the experience, if not, then this may not be the trip for you.

 If, however, you are staying in Southern Unguja or at Kizimkazi then the trip is well worth doing.
-You have the chance of a full-day on the water spotting dolphins and snorkeling and will be able to sail in the morning or evening when the mid-afternoon tourist cloud has dispersed.
+You have the chance of a full day on the water spotting dolphins and snorkeling and will be able to sail in the morning or evening when the mid-afternoon tourist cloud has dispersed.
 Most tourists get to see quite a few dolphins but the chances are never 100%.
-Tours to Kizimkazi usually also offer the opportunity to explore the Miza Miza caves and to visit the ancient Dimbiani Mosque.
+Tours to Kizimkazi usually also offer the opportunity to explore the Miza Miza caves and visit the ancient Dimbiani Mosque.

 safari blue

 The most stunning natural creations are the two pristine sandbanks of soft white sand which rise out of the turquoise blue of the Indian Ocean.
-In the morning we set down on one of the beautiful sandbanks where one can relax, swim or snorkel.
-There are plenty of good quality snorkeling equipment and the experienced snorkeling guides will show you the pristine coral reef, which teems with tropical sea life.
+In the morning we sat down on one of the beautiful sandbanks where one can relax, swim, or snorkel.
+There is plenty of good quality snorkeling equipment and the experienced snorkeling guides will show you the pristine coral reef, which teems with tropical sea life.
 Instruction is also available for beginners, fresh coconuts and local snacks are available throughout the day.
 After snorkeling we go to a nearby island where we have our “desert island” restaurant with of course fresh sea fruits.
 The rest of the afternoon we spend again swimming and relaxing.
 The sandbanks have been described by many clients as the most idyllic places in the world.
-As Safari Blue comes to an end and we return to Fumba by traditional lanteen sail, the full splendor of the African sunset reveals itself.
+As Safari Blue comes to an end and we return to Fumba by traditional lantern sail, the full splendor of the African sunset reveals itself.

 scuba diving